kushagrab21/BoR-proof-SDK/README.md

 **4. Philosophical Shift**

-Trust migrates from *who* computed to *what* was computed — a move from belief to verifiable knowledge.
+**Trust migrates from who computed to what was computed — a move from belief to verifiable knowledge.**

----

-### 12.7 In Essence
+### In Essence

 BoR-Proof SDK establishes a new baseline for reasoning integrity:

 > **Correctness = Equality of Hashes**
 > **Trust = Deterministic Reproducibility**

-Every `[VERIFIED]` message you see is not a subjective approval — it is a **mathematical identity proof** between two complete reasoning universes.
+**Every `[VERIFIED]` message you see is not a subjective approval — it is a mathematical identity proof between two complete reasoning universes.**

----

-### 12.8 Where Function Details Live
+### Where Function Details Live

-Each reasoning function used in a BoR-Proof run (for example `examples.demo:add` and `examples.demo:square`) is **automatically embedded inside the proof artifact itself**.
+Each reasoning function used in a BoR-Proof run (for example `examples.demo:add` and `examples.demo:square`) is **automatically embedded inside the proof artifact itself.**

 During execution, each step records: